Psych-Out: Production

 Dick Clark, who produced the film, wrote in his memoirs that he insisted that the film have an anti-drug message:

 "... because I'd seen the kids in the hippie commune living in awful squalor.
 In the film you see scenes where it’s all wonderful, they’re all stoned-out having a great time.
 Then there’s the morning-after scene — the garbage lying around, a roach crawling through the food, a half-eaten orange crawling with maggots...
 If you saw it [the film] today you’d say it was a reasonably accurate view of what was going on then."

 The film was originally titled The Love Children, but was changed at the request of distributors who worried that audiences might think it was "a film about bastards."
 Producer Samuel Z. Arkoff came up with the new title of Psych-Out based on a recent successful reissue of Psycho.

+Filming took place between October and November 1967 on a 22 day schedule.

 The film's special effects were created by stunt coordinator Gary Kent.

 The majority of the songs in the film and on the original soundtrack album were performed by the Storybook, a San Fernando Valley garage band.
 The version of "The Pretty Song from Psych-Out" that appears on the film's soundtrack album was recorded by the Storybook, but the version heard in the film was by Strawberry Alarm Clock.

 Release

-Director Richard Rush's cut came in at 101 minutes and was edited to 82 minutes by the producers, a version that would be released on DVD by Fox Video in 2003.
+Director Richard Rush's cut came in at 101 minutes and was edited to 82 minutes by the producers, a version that would be released on DVD by Fox Video in 2003, along with The Trip (1967) as a double-bill.
 HBO Video's VHS release used a 98-minute version.
 On February 17, 2015, a 101-minute director's cut was released on DVD and Blu-ray.